UNITO USERS: You can also check out our handy walkthrough on how to streamline reporting by syncing Trello cards to Google Sheets.

 To get access to this template, go to this link and make a copy of the sheet so you can make changes.
-Then, when you open the template, you’ll find these three tables:
+Then, when you open the template, you’ll find these five tables:

-- Instructions: Open this table and you’ll get an overview of how the template works, with instructions for making it work.
+- Instructions: This table gives you an overview of how the template works, as well as instructions for using Unito with it.

-- Project progress report: This is the meat of the template, and the table you’ll use for your actual reporting work.
-It’s got charts and graphs already built for tracking what’s being done and what still needs doing.
+- Project progress report: This is the star of the show, the table where the actual reporting happens.
+It’s where you’ll find the charts and graphs built for tracking your project.

 When task information is added to the data dump table, it’s automatically fed into the progress report table, where it’s used to populate the graphs and charts there.